dasunpubudumal/imperial-healthapp/README.md

 |  4  |    heart-rate    | 2023-09-04T08:54:33Z |   102   |  76   |
 |  5  | respirotary-rate | 2023-09-04T08:54:33Z |   102   |  18   |
 |  6  | skin-temperature | 2023-09-05T15:12:23Z |   103   | 37.8  |

+**Note:** The `ID` field is NOT a `SERIAL` filed as the table displayed above.
+It's a `UUID` field that stored UUIDs.
+I've displayed the IDs as integers in this README.md because it seemed more readable.

 ### `measurement_types` relation